incikaraaslan/6DCooling_g4bl/README.md

 -->

-# Tolerance Studies for the IMCC Rectilinear 6D Ionization Cooling Channel
+# Tolerance Studies for the IMCC Rectilinear 6D Post-Merge Ionization Cooling Channel

-This is the repository that contains all work from Summer 2025 onwards involving the development of a G4Beamline simulation for the tolerance study and error analysis of the initial cooling channel devised as the baseline by the International Muon Collider Collaboration.
+This is the repository that contains all work from Summer 2025 onwards involving the development of a G4Beamline simulation for the tolerance study and error analysis of the post-merge part of 6D cooling channel devised as the baseline by the International Muon Collider Collaboration.
 The aim is to develop design suggestions.
 The progress over Summer 2025 for this project is logged daily at: https://tinyurl.com/incis-summer-progress.

 ## Table of Contents